linaijiao/lazy-cli/plugins/pwa/README.md

 }
 ```

-Then run Lazy in production mode will generate a `/service-worker.js` file, you can register it in your app to make your website offline-ready.
+Then run lazy in production mode will generate a `/service-worker.js` file, you can register it in your app to make your website offline-ready.

 You can manually register the service worker following [the official guide](https://developers.google.com/web/fundamentals/primers/service-workers/registration), but there's also a module on npm which can be used to simplify the process: